ProteusMRIgHIFU/BabelViscoFDTD/README.md

 When installing CMAKE, be sure it is accessible in the Windows path.

 ## MacOS
 Any recent version of MacOS and XCode with the command-line tools should be enough.
-The CPU version in MacOS supports OpenMP only in M1 processors.
-However, the OpenCL version works without a problem in Intel-based integrated GPUs and AMD GPUs.
-Metal has been tested in AMD-based and M1-based systems.
+Most tests have been done in Big Slur and Monterey.
+The CPU version in MacOS supports OpenMP both in X86-64 and M1 processors.
+The OpenCL and Metal backed have been tested in Intel-based integrated GPUs, AMD GPUs and  M1-based systems.
+There is, however, some limitations of AMD GPUs with OpenCL (see below MacOS notes for more details).

 Best scenario for M1-based systems is to use a fully native Python distribution.
 You can see details how to do this using homebrew; follow step 2 at https://towardsdatascience.com/how-to-easily-set-up-python-on-any-m1-mac-5ea885b73fab